swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ### Interaction with distributed actors

-`deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated or marked async as described above.
+`deinit` declared in the code of the distributed actor applies only to the local actor and can be isolated as described above.
 Remote proxy has an implicit compiler-generated synchronous `deinit` which is never isolated.

 ### Interaction with task executor preference